webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 Implement minimal default style to represent an aesthetic UI.

-Give the ability to compose elements with different styles using nested react context using Bamboo shoots to make high-level components.
+Give the ability to compose elements with different styles using nested react context using Bamboo Atoms to make high-level components.

 Export access to the context using hooks, Providers and Consumers.